 When you compare a chile to an orange, ounce for ounce, the chile actually has more vitamin C!

 This study suggests there’s a promising approach for diabetes with hot stuff.
-Does it mean you want to take cayenne extract every day?
+Does it mean you want to take cayenne liquid extract every day?
 I don’t think so, although you can.
-I have that at my house just in case a visitor ever has a cardiac issue.
-But this capsaicin story speaks to something broader that we can all do.
-Sprinkle cayenne in your guac, it’s really good.
-Put habanero in your scrambled eggs, maybe take that blackened chicken a little hotter next time 😉
+I keep a bottle of this at my own house just in case an elderly family member, or other visitor to ‘the mile high city’ ever has minor heart trouble or shortness of breath.

 If you’d like to read another article I wrote on chile pepper, “Hot Stuff Can Heal You, Make a Date With Chile Pepper”